 Understanding how to pass matric requires dedication, smart planning, and effective study habits.
 Here are some tips to ensure success:

-5. Regular Revision: Set aside time for weekly revision to avoid cramming before exams.
+- Regular Revision: Set aside time each week to avoid cramming before exams.
 Continuous learning is more effective than last-minute studying.

 How Many Subjects to Pass Matric?